vladimirfomene/expressjs-validator/outline.md

 * Why is it important?

-## What you will build?
-* Brief summary of what they will be building.

-## Bootstrap Your Application
+## Setup your playground for express-validator
-* Create an Express.js project.
+* Fork the Express.js starter project.

-### Build the Front-end of your application
-* Install pug.
+* Brief description of the starter project's functionality.

+## Build form for user input
-* Build the homepage of your application with Bootstrap.
+* Build homepage with form to be validated.
 * Add jQuery for handling interaction and AJAX.

-## Build the Back-end of your application
+## Server-side validation with express-validator
 * Install express-validator
-* Setup routes and validate data sent from front-end.
+* Setup routes and validate data sent from homepage form.

 # Testing for validation
 * Show snapshots of the application validating user input.